oluyalireuben/Todo_List/README.md

 3. Customize your to-do list and stay organized effortlessly.

 ## Demo
-Include screenshots or GIFs showcasing the application's interface and functionality.

 ## Contributing
 Feel free to contribute to enhance the functionality or fix any issues.
 Open a pull request!